-Cushion themselves against defaults in rent payments/nonpayment of rent.
+- Cushion themselves against defaults in rent payment/nonpayment of rent

 Tenants in Jacksonville have several remedies when a tenant's landlord fails to take care of important repairs.
-To withhold rent is more common while the tenant terminating the rental agreement is the extreme.
+To withhold rent is more common while the tenant wanting to terminate the rental agreement is the extreme.
 Other more common remedies include:

 When all fails, both the landlord and tenant can seek legal redress in a local small claims court.
-A small claims court can help handle conflicts arising from things like security deposits and property damage.
+A small claims court can help handle conflicts arising from things like a security deposit and property damage.

 In Florida, the amount a litigant can recover is limited to $8,000 (as of April 2020).

 Disclaimer: This blog is only meant to be informational and not a substitute for legal advice.
-If you need more help, please consider hiring professional attorney services or a property management company.
+If you need more help, please consider hiring professional attorney services or a real estate management company.